 Newsjacking is the art of hijacking the daily news agenda, particularly a developing news story, by injecting your ideas or commentary to generate publicity.

-While business risk consultancy New Risk may not have purposely newsjacked the story of missing Malaysian Airlines flight MH370, this is a perfect example of offering an exclusive, high impact, emotional and topical idea which garnered huge headlines internationally.
+While business risk consultancy New Risk may not have purposely newsjacked the story of missing Malaysian Airlines flight MH370, it's a perfect example of offering an exclusive, high impact, emotional and topical idea which garnered huge headlines internationally.

 What you can do: